ducanh0405/datastorm/docs/CONTRIBUTING.md

-# 🤝 Contributing to E-Grocery Forecaster
+# 🤝 Contributing to SmartGrocy

-Thank you for your interest in contributing to E-Grocery Forecaster!
+Thank you for your interest in contributing to SmartGrocy!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents
 - [Code of Conduct](#code-of-conduct)